 Social Justice Giving Options

-Our commitment to generosity in social justice giving is as strong as ever.
-Starting in the fall of 2017, we’ll be dedicating one entire Sunday morning collection each month to those groups and agencies we hold so dear to our hearts.
-Many of you are used to making your generous social justice pledges this time of year, and don’t worry – while each organization will be lifted up for special attention during one single month of the coming congregational year, you can make your generous gifts at any time during the congregational year, including right now.
-Below you’ll see our full schedule of 2017-18 Designated Gift Organizations.
+River Road UU Congregation is committed to generous social justice giving.
+We dedicate one entire Sunday morning collection each month to those groups and agencies we hold so dear to our hearts.
+While each organization will be lifted up for special attention during one single month of the coming congregational year, you can also make your generous gifts at any time during the congregational year, including right now.
+Below you’ll see our full schedule of 2018 Designated Gift Organizations.
 Feel free to donate, learn, and connect!